charmed-kubernetes/layer-vaultlocker/README.md

 ## Using Juju Storage Annotations

-The easiest way to use this layer is to define a block device storage entry in your `metadata.yaml` and annotate it to be encrypted:
+The easiest way to use this layer is to define a block device storage entry in your `metadata.yaml` and annotate it with `vaultlocker-encrypt: true` to mark it to be encrypted, and optionally `vaultlocker-mountbase: path` to specify a location to have the decrypted mapped device mounted.
+The actual mountpoint will be `{mountbase}/{storage_name}` for "single" storage endpoints, or `{mountbase}/{storage_name}/{storage_id_num}` for "multiple" storage endpoints.

+The following flags will be set to let your charm know when your block devices have been encrypted and optionally mounted:

+* `layer.vaultlocker.{storage_name}.ready` Set when the given storage endpoint has one or more devices encrypted and mounted.

+* `layer.vaultlocker.{storage_id}.ready` Set for each device that is encrypted and mounted.

+For example:

 ```yaml
 storage: